 So whether you are a frustrated parent trying to figure this out so your child can pass, or a teacher looking for the best way to teach multiplication….I’m asking that you give it a try.

 What may seem crazy to you, may be exactly what your child needs to be successful in math.

 This way of multiplying two digit numbers by two digit numbers can easily be shown using base ten blocks too.
-As we work through a problem together I’m going to show you how to incorporate these manipulatives into this activity!!
+As we work through a problem, know that you could build them with base ten blocks too.

 Take each factor and break them into expanded form.
 Then create a box.
 Across the top write out one of the expanded form expressions, and down the left side write out the other expression.
 Divide the box up to create a grid where each number has a box.

 Fill in the grid by multiplying each pair of numbers.

 Add up all the numbers in the box, and you have your answer.Area-Model-Interactive-Notebook